ietf-wg-cellar/flac-specification/flac.md

 ## Application

 The application metadata block is for use by third-party applications.
-The only mandatory field is a 32-bit identifier, much like a FourCC but not restricted to ASCII characters.
+The only mandatory field is a 32-bit identifier.
 An ID registry is being maintained at https://xiph.org/flac/id.html.

 Data     | Description
 :--------|:-----------